CBIIT/icdc-bioinformatics/docs/Tutorials/RNA-Seq-on-CGC/rna_seq_04.md

 ## Step 5: Load the appropriate reference annotation file
-In order to count gene features across exons HtSeq-count tool will need a Gene Transfer Format (GTF) file that contains information about each gene from a particular reference genome.
+In order to count gene features across exons the HTSeq-count tool will need a Gene Transfer Format (GTF) file that contains information about each gene from a particular reference genome.
 In this case, the original BAM files were mapped to the NCBI reference genome canFam3.
 * Download the GTF file located here https://hgdownload.soe.ucsc.edu/goldenPath/canFam3/bigZips/genes/
 * Click on canFam3.ncbiRefSeq.gtf.gz
 * Locate this file on your local computer and open to unzip